cafebazaar/BazaarPay/README.md

 }
 ```

+> To provide a better user experience, please display appropriate messages to users in both
+> successful and unsuccessful scenarios, informing them of the outcome.

 ## Launch DirectPayContract

 To initiate a payment flow, you can call the `launch()` function on the directPayContract launcher.
 It
 requires an instance of `DirectPayContractOptions` as its parameter:

 ```kotlin